Washi1337/ctf-writeups/writeups/misc/tuts4you/binaryshield/index.md

 - [disassembly_annotated.asm](dumps/disassembly_annotated.asm): Fully annotated code.

-## Fully Devirtualized code and Solving the Crackme
+## Fully Devirtualized Code and Solving the Crackme

 We can now get rid of all the raw VM code disassembly, and do some simple find+replace to obtain the following code implementing a very basic key verification code (full unstripped source in [devirtualized.c](https://github.com/Washi1337/ctf-writeups/tree/master/writeups/misc/tuts4you/binaryshield/src/devirtualized.c)):